 Huntingdon Road D

 The College has a small number of double rooms and flats.
 These are allocated on an individual basis and are always in demand.
-For further information please contact email@example.com
+For further information please contact the postgraduate office.

 Four self-contained flats, each suitable for a couple.
 Each flat has its own front door, lounge area, kitchenette and bathroom.
 Upstairs is a gallery bedroom.
 The flats are just across the road from the College.

 There are 2 houses in Huntingdon Road, less than 5 minutes walk from the College.
-Both houses are recently refurbished.
+Together they provide;

-Three self-contained flats: suitable for a couple or a couple with child/ren.
+Three self-contained flats: suitable for a couple or a couple with one child.
 All these flats have their own bathrooms and kitchens.

-Four double bedsits: these can be let to a couple, or to a single person for.
-Each has a large room, with double bed and study area, and an en suite bathroom.
+Four double bedsits: these can be let to a couple or to a single person.
+Each has a large room, with double bed and study area, and en-suite bathroom.
 Each floor has a kitchen for two couples to share.

-A small one-bedroom flat, located in the garden of one of our College houses in Canterbury Street, with separate access.
-This flat has a kitchen/lounge/study area, a separate bedroom and en suite bathroom.
+A small one-bedroom ground floor flat, located in the garden of one of our College houses in Canterbury Street.
+The flat has its own entrance, a kitchen/lounge/study area, a separate bedroom and en suite bathroom.
 It is located less than 5 minutes walk from the College and with very good access to local shops.

 Neale House/Huntingdon Road